RafalWilinski/blog/src/content/post/generating-jsons-with-llm-beyond-basics/index.md

 - **JSON mode** - Instructing an LLM to output JSON.
 Instructions regarding the shape of the JSON must included in the prompt.
 This is also available in [Mistral models](https://docs.mistral.ai/capabilities/json_mode/).
 - **Tool calling** - Instructing an LLM to call a tool that follows a certain JSONSchema.
 This functionality is also available in Anthropic's Claude models family.
 - **Structured Outputs** - Evolution of JSON Mode with strict schema adherance.
+This mode while guaranteeing that the output will be a valid JSON adhering to the schema, comes with a cold-start cost of creating a grammar increasing latency for the first request.

 You can learn more about their strengths and weaknesses in my [previous blogpost about benchmarking Strict Mode](/posts/benchmarking-llms-for-structured-json-generation/).